How to Give Feedback to an Employee

 Don’t Give Feedback Publicly

-Any feedback that you give should be done in private rather than in front of the rest of the team.
+Any feedback that you give should be done privately rather than in front of the rest of the team.
 If you tell someone what they are doing wrong while you are in front of other people, it will embarrass and upset the employee.
 People don’t like being called out in the first place, and to do it in front of people is a major issue.
 You can expect pushback and a lot of employee turnover in the workplace if you do.

 Make It About the Work, Not Personality